 Even though I didn’t feel comfortable or confident eating at Taco Bell, I still decided to order a few items to test them with my Nima Sensor.
 Maybe I had the restaurant all wrong.
 Then again, maybe not.

 The Nima Sensor is a portable gluten-detecting device that enables gluten-free diners to test their food for hidden gluten before they eat it.
-Nima offers a level of unprecedented food transparency and is a welcome addition to any gluten-free person’s safe-eating toolkit.
+Nima offers unprecedented food transparency and is a welcome addition to any gluten-free person’s safe-eating toolkit.

-Unfortunately, like most things, some people in the celiac community do not like this technology because it’s super sensitive, which they say can lead to false positives given that the FDA says a food can be labeled “gluten free” even if it contains up to 19 ppm of gluten.
+Unfortunately, like most things, some people in the celiac community don’t like this technology because it’s super sensitive, which they say can lead to false positives given that the FDA says food can be labeled “gluten free” even if it contains up to 19 ppm of gluten.

-Personally, I like that Nima detects ANY gluten (even below 20 ppm of gluten).
-It’s a powerful tool in keeping me safe from hidden gluten.
+I like that Nima detects ANY gluten (even below 20 ppm).
+It’s a powerful tool for keeping me safe.

-That said, there are many limitations to the device, and it’s pricey, so be sure to read What You Need to Know About Nima Sensor Before You Buy before investing in this gadget.
+That said, the device has many limitations and is expensive.
+Read What You Need to Know About Nima Sensor Before You Buy before investing in this gadget.

-I ordered the three menu items that Taco Bell says are made without gluten.
+I ordered the three menu items Taco Bell says are made without gluten.
 Please note I discussed my food “allergy” briefly with the server, but she told me she wasn’t aware of any special protocols for handling gluten-free or allergy orders.
-She did, however, suggest that the crunchy tacos and Power Bowls would be good choices for me.
+However, she suggested that the crunchy tacos and Power Bowls would be good choices for me.

 Here’s how the “menu items made without gluten” fared when put to the Nima Sensor test: